 County of Simcoe

 The Township of Clearview lies within the County of Simcoe.
-The County of Simoce Official Plan must be consulted and complied with for all development proposals within the Township.
+The County of Simcoe Official Plan must be consulted and complied with for all development proposals within the Township.
 Just as with the Township Official Plan, the County Plan contains land use designations and policies regulating growth and development within the County.
 The County of Simcoe is an important commenting body on development proposals within the Township.

 The County has jurisdiction over a number of land use planning matters that can impact lands within Clearview, including: tree cutting within County Greenlands; County Roads; and County Waste Disposal Sites.